8/17/19: reprobate (rep-ruh-beyt), v.

 IN A SENTENCE: Josh earned his title of reprobate by looking for his keys under Felicia's skirt.

 7/26/19: elucidate (ih-loo-si-deyt), v.

 1. to make lucid or clear, to provide clarification.

-IN A SENTENCE: When Todd told Sara he wanted to trim her rose bush, she asked him to elucidate.
+IN A SENTENCE: When Todd told Sara he wanted to "be her huggy bear", she asked him to elucidate.

 7/21/19: enervate (en-er-veht), v.

 IN A SENTENCE: Moises and his leaky balloon voice seemed to enervate anyone he spoke to.
 Or near.